5.1 General context

 Parliamentary elections

-In Hungary, parliamentary elections are held every four years, while local elections and elections to the European Parliament are held every five years.
-According to the Fundamental Law, all Hungarian citizens of legal age (18 years) have the right to vote and to be elected.
-The election is held by secret and direct ballot.
+In Hungary, parliamentary elections are organised every four years, while local governments and the European parliamentary elections are organized every fifth year.
+According to the Fundamental Law, all Hungarian citizens of adult age (18 years old) have the right to vote and to be elected.
+The election is conducted by secret ballot and direct suffrage.

-The right to vote or its full exercise depends on the place of residence.
-The court may prohibit persons who have committed a criminal offence or whose capacity to act is impaired from exercising the right to vote.
+Suffrage or its full exercise is dependent on the place of residence.
+The court might prohibit those people who committed crimes or have limited capacity to act from exercising the right of suffrage.

-Since the last amendment to the electoral law, the National Assembly has 199 seats instead of the previous 386.
-106 seats are elected in single-member constituencies, and the other 93 seats are allocated on the basis of national lists.
-The electoral system consists of one round of voting.
-While a simple majority is sufficient for the single-member constituency to enter the National Assembly (relative majority voting system), a 5% hurdle must be reached in proportional representation via the national lists [National Election Office (Nemzeti Választási Iroda)]
+Since 2014, the National Assembly has 199 seats instead of the previous 386.
+106 seats are elected in the single-member constituency, and the other 93 seats are assigned based on national lists.
+The election system consists of a one-round voting.
+While for the single-member constituency, a simple majority is enough to get into the National Assembly (relative majority election system), for the proportional representation from national lists, there is a 5% threshold to be reached.

 Institutions of representative democracy